Sutton-Page/2024Fall-Discussion-Board-Analytics-main/README.md

 |Jaadin Neptune| |

 ## Overview
-The goal of this capstone project was to create a website that makes it easier for college students to participate in online discussions with their classmates as part of their college course work.
+The goal of this capstone project was to create a website that makes it easier for college students to participate in online discussions with their classmates as part of their  course work.

 # Project Architecture